 Our travels in New Zealand started in Queenstown on the South Island.
-April in New Zealand is time for autumn…chilly nights, changing leaves, cooler temperatures.
+April in New Zealand is autumn…chilly nights, changing leaves, cooler temperatures.
 As the weather got colder, we slowly moved north, trying to stay ahead of the cooler temperatures.
 Over the course of two weeks we gradually moved north into slightly warmer temperatures, traveling from Queenstown up to Wanaka and Aoraki Mt Cook, to the Banks Peninsula and Christchurch, through Kaikoura, and finally to Abel Tasman and the Marlborough wine region in the northernmost portion of the South Island.

 With our travels northward also came almost two steady days of rain.
 One thing we have learned while traveling through New Zealand is that the weather can be very unpredictable.
 One minute there is not a cloud in the sky and just an hour later we would be standing under a blanket of clouds.